20 Things to Look for While Watching John Carpenter’s Halloween

 7. LAURIE, HOWEVER, SEEMS DOWNRIGHT CONSERVATIVE FOR 1978.

 According to common horror movie logic (which Halloween helped usher in), the more of a prude you are, the more likely you are to make it through the night.
 So it is here: Curtis’s Laurie, especially for her age in the late 1970s, stays covered up and doesn’t kiss a single person.
 She also expresses embarrassment when confronted about her feelings for a classmate.

-8. DR. LOOMIS ISN’T A VERY GOOD PARKER.
+8. DR. LOOMIS ISN’T VERY GOOD AT PARKING.